SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/ClassesAndStructures.md

 As a general guideline,
 prefer structures because they're easier to reason about, and use classes when they're appropriate or necessary.
-In practice, this means most of the custom data types you define will be structures and enumerations.
+In practice, this means most of the custom types you define will be structures and enumerations.
 For a more detailed comparison, see [Choosing Between Structures and Classes](https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes).